 For students eligible for special education services under IDEA or protected by Section 504 of the federal Rehabilitation Act, the student shall meet the same graduation requirements as non-disabled_typical_peers in an accommodated and/or modified manner.
-These modifications will be documented in each student's personalized Hearning Personalized Hear
+These modifications will be documented in each student's personalized Hearning pelan.

-The student's Individual Education Program (IEP) team or 504 Team is responsible for assuring that information regarding the student's individual skills, aptitudes and present levels of performance are incorporated into the student's presonalized learning presonalized
+The student's Individual Education Program (IEP) team or 504 Team is responsible for assuring that information regarding the student's individual skills, aptitudes and present levels of performance are incorporated into the student's pPersonalized lLearning pPlan.
+This shall ensure that the proficiency levels to meet graduation requirements are linked to local graduation requirements, individually accommodated and/or modified for students with disabilities and written into the student's pPersonalized lLearning pPlan.

-This process shall ensure that any student identified as a student with a disability will receive a regular high school diploma after meeting his/her their individual graduation requirements as outlined in their personalized Learning pelan.
-The development of an IEP does not supplant a personalized Learning pelan, nor does a personalized Learning pelan replace an IEP.
+This process shall ensure that any student identified as a student with a disability will receive a regular high school diploma after meeting his/her their individual graduation requirements as outlined in their personalized Learning Learning curricula so they can meet promotion and graduation requirements.
+These programs and accommodations must be documented in each student's personalized Hearning Personalized Hear

-For English Learner (EL) students, SU/SDsSupervisory unions, supervisory districts, and independent schools must provide EL-appropriate programs and accommodations that ensure English Learner (EL) students have access to grade-level curricula so they can meet promotion and graduation requirements.
-These programs and accommodations must be documented in each student's pPersonalized Learning pPlan.
+For English Learner (EL) students, SU/SDsSupervisory unions and, supervisory districts- must provide EL appropriate programs and accommodations that ensure English Learner (EL) students have access to grade-level